 - Doing a combination of training or education and job search activities for 20 hours/week (but the job search cannot exceed 9.5 hours a week), or

 - Doing volunteer work, called “community service” at an approved non-profit organization that agrees to track your volunteer hours.
-The number of hours you need to do community service is determined by the amount of your SNAP grant divided by the state’s minimum wage, currently $11/hour.
+The number of hours you need to do community service is determined by the amount of your SNAP grant divided by the state’s minimum wage ($14.25/hour as of January 2022).

-Example: James receives the max $192/month SNAP.
-He needs to do 17 hours a month of volunteer or community service work.
-If his SNAP benefit was $110/ month, he would need to do 10 hours of community service per month.
+James receives the max $213.75/month SNAP.
+He needs to do 15 hours a month of volunteer or community service work.
+If his SNAP benefit was $114/month, he would need to do 8 hours of community service per month.

 You need to verify community service hours with DTA each month.
-DTA maintains a list of community service sites, Call DTA for a list of sites at 1-888-483-0255.
+DTA maintains a list of community service sites, Call DTA’s Employment and Training line 1-888-483-0255.
 Or check out the through the SNAP Path to Work webpage.
-DTA also has a form that the community service organization needs to sign.
-See Appendix C.
+DTA also has a form they will mail you each month that the community service organization needs to sign.

-Example: Samuel is age 45 and unemployed.
+Samuel is age 45 and unemployed.
 He is physically able to work but has not been able to find a job since he was laid off and his unemployment ran out.
 Samuel applied for SNAP in January and will get 3 months of SNAP benefits.
-After March 31st, Samuel must meet the work or training rules above, or find a place to volunteer for 17 hours a week ($192/$11 hour) to keep his SNAP.
+After March 31st, Samuel must meet the work or training rules above, or find a place to volunteer for 15 hours a week ($213.75/$14.25 hour) to keep his SNAP.

 DTA should send you notices telling you if you or other members of your SNAP household need to meet the ABAWD work rules.
 Each month you will receive a “strike” notice if DTA thinks you are not meeting the ABAWD work rules and you are not exempt.
 Before the end of the 3rd month, DTA will send you a SNAP termination notice.

-- For more resources, including a checklist of exemptions, see MLRI’s webpage.
-You can find copies of all the forms and information you need.
+- For more resources and DTA forms, see MLRI’s webpage: Masslegalservices.org/ABAWD.
 As updates become available about ABAWDs we will post them.